ankrh/BPM-Matlab/README.md

 - `sortByLoss`
 Set to `true` to sort the list of found modes in order of ascending loss.
 If `false`, sorts in order of ascending imaginary part of eigenvalue (descending propagation constant)
 - `singleCoreModes`
-If `true` and if `P.shapes` is defined, finds modes for each core/shape individually.
+If `true`, finds modes for each core/shape individually.
 Note that the resulting "modes" will only be true modes of the entire structure if the core-to-core coupling is negligible.

 This will set `P.modes`, a struct array with each elemnt correspondng to one mode.
-Some of these may be non-guided (radiating).
 You may then set `P.calcModeOverlaps` to `true` to calculate mode overlap integrals of propagating field with respect to the different modes that were set in the `P.modes` struct array.

 A function is provided to make it easy to inject a field that is a superposition of modes.
 After running `findModes`, you can run `P.E = modeSuperposition(P,modeIdxs,coefficients)` with the arguments
 - `modeIdxs`